How we built the neoliberal #Deathcult

 • Where is it rooted geographically or socially?

 This is the #geekproblem in action: great code, but no way to find things people actually want to use.
 What’s the fix?
-Someone (maybe you?) could create a community-focused discovery tool that:
+Someone (maybe you?) creates a community-focused discovery tool that:

 • Encourages instance admins to tag with location, community, topics, etc.